tkimhofer/nmr_bulkmag_vizualisation/README.md

 An interactive JavaScript visualisation of the bulk magnetisation vector and detected signals during a standard 1D NMR (Nuclear Magnetic Resonance) experiment.

-The magnetisation dynamics are computed from the analytical solutions to the Bloch equations  <sup id="bloch">1</sup> for free precession and relaxation after a 90° pulse in the laboratory frame.

 🔗 **Live demo:** [tkimhofer.github.io/nmr_visualisation](https://tkimhofer.github.io/nmr_visualisation/)

 ## 🎯 Overview